yukimashita/label-studio/docs/source/guide/prompts_overview.md

 Use Prompts to evaluate and refine your LLM prompts and then generate predictions to automate your labeling process.

-All you need to get started is an OpenAI API key and a project.
+All you need to get started is an LLM deployment API key and a project.

 With Prompts, you can: